DominicTremblay/w1d2-lecture/plan.md

 - Help one another

-* Critical factor for sucess: ask questions!
+* Critical factor for success: ask questions!

   - Mentors are bored.
-You can harass them!
+Do reach out to them!

     - 15 minutes rule
     - Code review